These Expensive Features Might Not Add Value To Your Property

 Adding a swimming pool to the property is considered to be a luxury.
 For a seller who plans to fetch a high price on the property he owns, swimming pool is not the feature to add.
 An addition which costs you somewhere between Rs 5-10 lakh, depending on the size, may not be well-taken by the buyers.
 You would raise the price of the property for this feature while a homebuyer would see it as expensive to maintain.
 Moreover, they would prefer a less priced counterpart in the locality to a home with a feature that they might not need and comes as an additional burden when buying and also, after the purchase.

 Technologically advanced fixtures and fittings

 A kitchen with new-age appliances and bathrooms equipped with an in-built sauna might sound enticing, but, it is not the choice of many homebuyers.
 Fancy additions to the kitchen including high-end modular equipment and appliances that make your property expensive can also be a turn off for many homebuyers who are not well-versed with such advanced equipment.
-On the other hand, adding bathing equipment worth lakhs to the bathroom can also be a bad idea.
-Many of these fancy additions are not used on a day-to-day basis and hence, become a liability that needs to be maintained rather than becoming useful for the homebuyers.
+On the other hand, adding expensive bathing equipment to the bathroom can also be a bad idea.
+Many of these fancy additions, not used on a day-to-day basis, become a liability that needs to be maintained rather than becoming useful for the homebuyers.

 A well-maintained garden and a highly-landscaped garden are two different things.
 While the latter has a cost involved, it might turn off the homebuyers, thinking the maintenance that they will have to do on a day-to-day basis.
 A basic makeover that makes the outdoors look neat and clean is a better prospect.
 Avoid going overboard by adding fountains, claddings, seating area or fancy pavements to the garden.
 Also, avoid adding a kitchen garden.
 Not everyone would want to maintain an addition like that.